jaopdc11/spotify-sorter/README.md

 - You are free to:
   - Copy, modify, distribute, and perform the work for non-commercial purposes.

-- You must, at a minimum, provide proper attribution to the author (you), including the name of the author and a link to the original project.
+- You must, at a minimum, provide proper attribution to the author (me), including the name of the author and a link to the original project.

 - You cannot:
   - Sell this software, or sell any derivative works based on it.